Citrus-Software/mikan-docs/docs/introduction/about.md

 ## What is Mikan

 **Mikan** is a modern rigging toolkit developed for **Autodesk Maya** and **Tangerine**, a high-performance animation platform originally built in-house at **TeamTO** and now available to external partners.
-Mikan enables the creation of robust, software-agnostic rig blueprints — from guide placement to advanced deformation setups.
+Mikan enables the creation of robust, software-agnostic rig blueprints, from guide placement to advanced deformation setups.

 Born from years of production experience, Mikan combines **performance**, **modularity**, and **ergonomics** to deliver consistent, scalable rigs that are ready for demanding pipelines.